vashish1/OCLS/README.md

 }
 ```

-## Get Assignment for Teacher dashboard
+## Get Assignment for Student dashboard

 **You send:**  The code of the class to fetch the respective assignments.